mm5631/scrapIn/README.md

 ### How to use:
-The following is an example code for a people-specific search (can be found [here](../examples/search_people.ipynb))
+The following is an example code for a people-specific search (notebook demo can be found [here](../examples/search_people.ipynb))

 ```
-# Append to python, import
+# Append to python path and import
-from scraper import Authenticator, Scraper
+from src.scraper import Authenticator, Scraper

 # Credential prompt
 auth = Authenticator()